 When thinking of hyperemesis gravidarum we usually bring to mind Emily Rose from The Exorcist with a limitless supply of vomit.
 After all, the word “hyperemesis” itself literally means “a lot of vomiting,” but millions of mums everywhere, in their debilitating, immobile state, with the suppressed vomit that has been rising in the back of their throats every waking hour (and even during sleep), would tell you otherwise.
 There is actually another side of HG and you can in-fact have hyperemesis gravidarum without vomiting.

-Believe it or not, it is possible to have hyperemesis gravidarum without the physical act of throwing up all day long.
+Believe it or not, it is possible to have hyperemesis gravidarum without vomiting up all day long.
 “Extreme unrelenting nausea is real, is HG, and yes, can get you dehydrated enough for your veins to collapse like mine were,” continues Hypermumofthree.
 “Don't be embarrassed!
 I usually only puked once a day.”
 Wikipedia says, “A small percentage rarely vomit, but nausea still causes most (if not all) of the same issues that hyperemesis with vomiting does.”

 Consider this: vomiting can be triggered by being hungry, brushing your teeth, eating, not eating, talking, breathing, moving… If you eliminate these factors, the vomit can be stopped from escaping your oesophagus, but that doesn’t mean that you don’t feel physically sick with every fibre of your being.
 In some cases, the patient manages to hold down the vomit (some credit it to a strong stomach or literally just clamping the back of their throats shut all day) but that’s not to say that the vomit isn’t right there at the back of the throat ready to come out at any given moment… all… day… long.
 In these instances, the patient has incapacitating, debilitating, continuous nausea that prevents them from having any sort of normalcy.

-Not to minimize the Duchess’s plight in any way, but we imagine that Kate wouldn’t really have had to lift a finger during this whole horrendous ordeal, as opposed to most of us who would still have to look after a household, other children and perhaps even work whilst simultaneously wishing we were dead.
+Not to minimize the Duchess’s plight in any way, but we imagine that Kate wouldn’t really have had to lift a finger during this whole horrendous ordeal, as opposed to most of us who would still have to hold down our job, do household chores and perhaps even care for our other children whilst simultaneously wishing we were dead.
 If you think this sounds extreme, for most women suffering from hyperemesis gravidarum, it really isn’t.